It Feels Like Relief, But It’s Not

 Here’s what the brain does in response:

-The anxiety doesn’t always hit hard.
-Sometimes it sneaks in:
+The anxiety doesn’t always slam into us right away.
+Sometimes it creeps in quietly:

 The more we drink, the more our brain relies on alcohol to regulate stress.
 And the less capable we become of relaxing on our own.

-This is why even moderate, “controlled” drinking can lead to:
+That’s why even moderate or “controlled” drinking can lead to:

-• A feeling of being constantly on edge
+- A constant sense of being on edge

 If you’ve ever thought: